Skip to content

 • Keyset (Cursor) Pagination: Efficient pagination for large datasets with consistent performance

-Both extractors support:
+All extractors support:

 • Raw SQL strings or Query Builder objects

-• Configurable page sizes
+• Configurable batch/page sizes

 • Maximum row limits